 You can examine the state of suspended application by analyzing frames.

-When a program is running in the debug mode, there are two ways to suspend it:
+When the code is running in the debug mode, there are two ways to suspend it:

 Set breakpoints in the code that you want to examine and wait until one of them is hit.

-Break program execution with Ctrl+Pause or.
-The debugger will finish the statement that is executing at the moment you pause, and then stop at the statement that should be executed next.
+Break program execution with Ctrl+D, P. The debugger will finish the statement that is executing at the moment you pause, and then stop at the statement that should be executed next.

-The current execution point — the next statement to be executed — is marked with a yellow execution pointer in the left-hand gutter of the editor.
-To quickly find the current execution point, press Alt+NumPad * or click Show Execution Point in the Debug window.
+In the suspended state, the current execution point — the next statement to be executed — is marked with a yellow execution pointer in the left-hand gutter of the editor.
+To quickly find the current execution point, press Alt+F10 or click Show Execution Point in the Debug window.